aolumoh/aolumoh/README.md

 My programming experience includes Java, JavaScript, HTML and CSS.

-I'm currently focusing on improving my skills as a Software Developer with tools such as React.js, C#, relational database design, API's, LINQ and ASP.Net MVC.
+I'm currently studying to improve my skills as a Software Developer with tools such as React.js, C#, relational database design, API's, LINQ and ASP.Net MVC.
 Would you like to know more?
 Get in touch, I look forward to hearing from you!